 Visiting Aston Hall

-Pupils will be able to explore this magnificent 17th century property, discovering the beautiful Jacobean architecture of a home long ago.
+Students will be able to explore this magnificent 17th century property or Aston Hall, discovering the beautiful Jacobean architecture of a home long ago.
 They will learn about how the rooms were used and the people who lived here.
-Many taught sessions are themed around National Curriculum topics, such as the Great Fire of London .
+Many taught sessions are themed around National Curriculum topics, such as the Great Fire of London and the Civil War.
 Pupils will develop key skills and gain valuable knowledge for subjects.

 For enquiries or to make a booking contact the Education Bookings Team on 0121 348 8001 or email firstname.lastname@example.org

 If you are a first time visitor to Aston Hall it is recommended that a member of your teaching staff attends a pre-visit.
 Proof of teacher status must be shown at the ticket desk on entry (e.g. General Teaching Council membership, union membership card or signed headed school paper).
-Please contact the bookings team to arrange this who will liaise with the onsite learning team so that you your staff can meet the Learning and Engagement Officer to discuss logistics for the day, show you around the site and discuss self-led activities.
+Please contact the bookings team to arrange this.

 Disabled access is available to some areas of Aston Hall.
 However, as a Grade I listed building we have been unable to install a lift within the main house.
 Therefore those in wheelchairs will be unable to access the upper floors of the house.
-We can adapt our taught sessions to use the ground floor rooms only allowing all of your class to participate in the session together.
-A virtual tour of Aston Hall is also available on the ground floor, which wheelchair users can explore, should you wish to allow the rest of your group to continue to the upper floors of the house.
+Alternative accessible activities can be arranged with prior notice, to inform the team contact Education Bookings Team.

-Goodie bags are available to pre-order and can either be paid for on the day or via invoice to your school.
-We have a range of goodie bags to order:
+Goody bags are available to pre-order and can either be paid for on the day or via invoice to your school.
+We have a range of goody bags to order:

 Pupil / Teacher Ratio